Skip to content

 Important Preferences

-The following settings that can improve the performance of MATLAB for certain tasks, especially later in the semester.
-Lets set them now, before we forget.
+The following settings can improve the performance of MATLAB for certain tasks, especially later in the course.
+Let's set them now, before we forget.

 Java Heap Memory